W1OP — W1C — N1PRA(HQ)

-Join us as we participate in the largest, annual
+Join us as we participate at W1OP's 89th annual

 Providence Radio Association W1OP